mattagar6/Programming-Contests/codeforces/round598/README.md

 # Results
 Solved 3/6 questions, ranked [1973/12995](https://codeforces.com/contest/1256/standings/participant/29666016#p29666016).
 My first attempts to each of the three solved questions were incorrect, which was a bit unusual.
 However, I was happy that I was able to debug efficiently and fix my solutions.
-Had I not made mistakes on the first three questions, I would have been able to submit the 4th problem.
+Had I not made mistakes on the first three questions, I would have been able to submit the 4th problem in time.

 # Analysis
 ### [A. Payment Without Change](https://codeforces.com/contest/1256/problem/A)